 Hello, friends.
 I don’t know if you’ve noticed, but I’ve slowed down on my posts a little.
 Not because I don’t want to be here; quite the opposite, actually.
 I love you in a way that makes other people very uncomfortable.
 But I’m having a wee problem with writer’s block.
 Well, not writer’s block exactly.
 You see, normally I do a lot of dumb stuff, and then I tell you about it.
 Or I tell you about the dumb stuff 2.0 does.
 Or the ridiculous crap my family does.
 And all that stuff adds up to about 80% of this blog’s content.
 Our combined ineptitude is pure gold for a blog writer.
 But lately?
-We’ve been full of charm and grace.
-We’re making rational decisions.
+We’ve been making rational decisions.
 Things are running smoothly.
-And to be frank, it’s a real pain in the ass.
+It’s a real pain in the ass.

 So, I got to thinking about what I could do for you.
 What little gem I could pass on to you to make up for my relentlessly boring life.
 You know, until I can start doing some more dumb/exciting stuff.
 So I give to you: Weekend Salmon.
 Because even an idiot could make it.